 If you think that you or your child has symptoms of meningitis, get emergency medical help immediately.
 Early treatment is key to a good outcome.

-Certain vaccines can help prevent some types of meningitis.
+Certain vaccines can help prevent some types of bacterial meningitis:

 Household members and others in close contact with people who have meningococcal meningitis should receive antibiotics to prevent becoming infected.